edequalsawesome/awesome-random-site-description/README.md

 # Awesome Random Description Block

-A WordPress Gutenberg block that displays random site descriptions/taglines.
+A lightweight, accessible WordPress Gutenberg block that displays random site descriptions/taglines with immediate loading and comprehensive customization options.

 ## Description

-The Awesome Random Description Block allows you to create a collection of taglines or descriptions that will randomly cycle each time a page is loaded or when visitors navigate between pages.
+The Awesome Random Description Block allows you to create a collection of taglines or descriptions that will randomly display each time a page is loaded.
 It's perfect for adding dynamic, engaging content to your site header, footer, or any page where you want to showcase different aspects of your brand or message.
+The block displays a random tagline immediately upon page load with no flash or delay.

 ## Features

 - **Easy Management**: Add, edit, and remove taglines directly from the Gutenberg editor
 - **Bulk Import**: Import multiple taglines at once via text input or CSV file upload
 - **Export Functionality**: Export your taglines to CSV for backup or sharing
-- **Smooth Animations**: Choose from fade, slide, or no animation effects
+- **Immediate Display**: Random taglines appear instantly with no flash or loading delay
 - **Responsive Design**: Works beautifully on all device sizes
 - **Accessibility**: Built with proper ARIA labels and semantic HTML
 - **Customizable Styling**: Full support for WordPress theme colors, typography, and spacing
-- **Block Transformations**: Convert between Awesome Random Description and Site Tagline blocks
+- **Performance Optimized**: Lightweight, efficient loading, and minimal resource usage
-- **Performance Optimized**: Lightweight and fast-loading
+- **Block API v3**: Built with the latest WordPress block standards

 ## Installation